dvbsknd/FCC-personal-library/README.md

 1. Create a shared `resolve()` function to handle API responses
 1. Clean-up unused dependencies
+1. Update list of notable dependencies/concepts in this README
 1. Ensure we have what's required to get [FCC tests](https://github.com/freeCodeCamp/freeCodeCamp/blob/production-current/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/personal-library.md) to pass
 1. Add some form field validation on front-end
 1. Ensure forms can be submitted by enter